maliput/maliput_documentation/docs/developer_guidelines.rst

 * Use ``master`` or ``main`` as the mainline development branch.
 The tip of that branch will be the latest development state.
-It is not safe. downstream projects are encouraged to avoid using it unless there is a business need to do so.
+It is not safe.
+  Downstream projects are encouraged to avoid using it unless there is a business need to do so.
 * Each project will create branches with the following pattern:
   ``release/major.minor.x``, e.g. ``release/1.2.x``.
 Patch releases (``x``)
   will be appended as new commits into that branch.
-* Every new commit into a release branch should have a tag, name it as ``release/major.minor.patch``.

 Releases
 ========